amandeepmittal/amanhimself.dev/src/content/blog/custom-scroll-bar-indicator-with-react-native-animated-api.md

 ---
-title: "How to create a custom scrollbar with React Native Animated API"
+title: 'How to create a custom scrollbar with React Native Animated API'
 author: Aman Mittal
 pubDatetime: 2020-12-10T03:42:51Z
 slug: custom-scroll-bar-indicator-with-react-native-animated-api